Al-Mansur: Foundation of Baghdad

 Map of Baghdad between 767 and 912 AD.
 The city was founded by al-Mansur in 762.

-In 757 CE, al-Mansur sent a large army to Cappadocia which fortified the city of Malatya.
+In AD 757, al-Mansur sent a large army to Cappadocia which fortified the city of Malatya.
 In this same year, he confronted a group of the Rawandiyya from the region of Greater Khorasan that were performing circumambulation around his palace as an act of worship.
 When in 758/9 the people of Khorasan rioted against al-Mansur in the battle of Al Hashimiya, Ma'n ibn Za'ida al-Shaybani, a general from the Shayban tribe and companion of Yazid ibn Umar al-Fazari, the Umayyad governor of Iraq, appeared at the scene of the uprising completely masked, and threw himself between the crowd and Mansur, driving the insurgents away.
-Ma'n reveals himself to al-Mansur as "he whom you have been searching" and upon hearing this, al-Mansur granted him rewards, robes of honor, rank, and amnesty from previously serving the Umayyad dynasty.
+Ma'n reveals himself to al-Mansur as "he whom you have been searching" and upon hearing this, al-Mansur granted him rewards, robes of honour, rank, and amnesty from previously serving the Umayyad dynasty.

 In 762 two descendants of Hasan ibn Ali rebelled in Medina and Basra.
 Al-Mansur's troops defeated the rebels first in Medina and then in Basra.
 This would be the last major uprising against the caliph al-Mansur.